 Cancer Education Services at the Arizona campuses

-At Mayo Clinic’s campuses in Arizona, a wide range of resources are available on cancer prevention, diagnosis, treatment, integrative therapies, coping strategies and caregiving.
+Mayo Clinic offers information on cancer prevention, diagnosis, treatment, integrative therapies, coping strategies and caregiving.
 The resources below are available to patients and visitors at no cost:

-- Classes — Group classes on chemotherapy treatment are taught by a certified oncology nurse.
+- Classes — Daily group classes on chemotherapy treatment are taught by a certified oncology nurse.
 Additional classes on treatments and other topics are available in group and one-on-one settings.
 Please see the calendar of events or talk with your health care provider to learn more about available classes.

-- Libraries – Mayo Clinic’s Arizona campuses support two patient education libraries, one in the Mayo Clinic Building – Scottsdale, and one in the Mayo Clinic Building – Phoenix.
-The libraries are open from 8 a.m. to 4:30 p.m., Monday through Friday.
+- Libraries – Mayo Clinic’s Arizona campuses have two patient education libraries, one in the Mayo Clinic Building – Scottsdale, and one in the Mayo Clinic Building – Phoenix.
+The libraries are open from 8 a.m. to 4:30 p.m., Monday through Friday, Mountain time.
 Visit the patient library webpage for more information and contact info.
 The libraries provide:

 - Books, pamphlets, and brochures on cancer topics